Newmarket, New Hampshire: Infrastructure

 Newmarket Fire and Rescue is a combination full-time/volunteer department providing fire and emergency medical services within the town.
 Newmarket Fire and Rescue also provides the neighboring town of Newfields with an ambulance transport service.
 The department consists of 45 volunteers and two full-time staff.
 In 2017, staff were awarded a Unit Citation by the New Hampshire Division of Fire Standards and Training and Emergency Medical Services for heroic actions undertaken at a car accident in 2017.
 The town is also the site of several publicly available electric vehicle charging stations, including at the Newmarket Library and Schanda Park.

+Education

+The town is home to the Newmarket Junior-Senior High School.